 Credit card companies will run a full credit report when applying for a credit card (Consumer Financial Protection Bureau CFPB).

-Potential credit card companies can also have recourse to decide whether if your client is a good enough risk to offer prescreened credit card.
-Thus the deluge of offers in the mailbox.
+Credit card companies also may purchase a data from the credit bureaus to offer prescreened credit card offers, thus the deluge of offers in the mailbox.
 This is allowed under the Fair Credit Reporting Act (FCRA)

 2. Insurance companies

-According to the CFPB, Insurance companies are allowed by the FCRA to provide credit reports in conjunction with offering insurance to or seeing premiums for your clients.
+According to the CFPB, Insurance companies are allowed by the FCRA to access credit reports in conjunction with offering insurance to or setting premiums for your clients.